 The Carolyn Watson Rural Oklahoma Community Foundation was established at the Oklahoma City Community Foundation in 1995 by the late Carolyn Watson, longtime CEO and chairman of Shamrock Bank, N.A.
-Since its inception, more than $980,000 in grants have been awarded through two grant programs to improve the quality of life in designated rural Oklahoma communities.
-In addition, a scholarship program offers awards of up to $10,000 per academic year for high school seniors graduating from rural Oklahoma schools.
-For more information visit occf.org/ruraloklahoma.
+Since its founding in 1998, the Classroom Enhancement Grants have provided rural Oklahoma schools with nearly $600,000 to improve the quality of life in designated rural Oklahoma communities.
+The grant programs are administered by the Oklahoma City Community Foundation.
+For more information, visit occf.org/ruraloklahoma.

 The Oklahoma City Community Foundation recently awarded more than $300,000 to 14 charitable organizations in central Oklahoma through three grant programs.
 The Services to Elderly iFund program, Access to Health Care iFund program and Wellness Initiative award grants to organizations that support independent living for the elderly, promote wellness and exercise, provide social and recreational opportunities and give access to health care.
 Find a complete list of grants awarded here.